JaninaMattes/NoiseGuided-SmoothLFM/README.md

 ## 💡 Motivation

-This framework tackles core trade-offs in generative modeling- **sample quality, diversity, and inference speed** —while introducing a principled path to greater **interpretability and controllability** without relying on annotated datasets.
-It achieves this by integrating an auxiliary Bayesian β-VAE encoder and leveraging deterministic continuous flows instead of stochastic noise schedules, yielding smoother, more structured, and more controllable outputs.
+This framework addresses fundamental trade-offs in generative modelling—sample quality, diversity, and inference speed—while providing a principled route to improved interpretability and controllability without the need for annotated datasets.
+It integrates an auxiliary Bayesian β-VAE encoder and employs deterministic continuous flows in place of stochastic noise schedules, producing smoother, more structured, and more controllable outputs.

 ---